Network Behavior Analysis: How it Helps in Detecting Cyber Threats

 Why Network Behavior Analysis is Critical for Modern SOCs

-- Network behavior analysis shows how everything connects and communicates.
+• Network behavior analysis shows how everything connects

 The Bottom Line

-What this really comes down to is asymmetry.
-Attackers only need to succeed once.
+What this comes down to is balance.
+Attackers need to succeed once.
 Defenders need to succeed every time.
-Network behavior analysis helps level that playing field by making your network transparent to you while keeping it opaque to adversaries.

 Your network is still talking.
-With the right behavioral analysis in place, you’re finally listening to what it’s saying.
+With the right behavioral analysis in place, you are finally listening.

 Frequently Asked Questions